 In addition to the basic supplies, it might be a good idea to also consider:

 If a homeowner is looking for a "bargain" they can also seek out a set of products known as HTIB (home theater in a box) which will usually contain all of the major electronics necessary for a high-quality home theater experience.
 Average costs for HTIB options range from prices as low as only $100 and can go well above $1500.
 The minimal equipment must include the speakers, subwoofer, amplifier, and a DVD player.

 Before hiring someone to install the home theater equipment, it is a good idea to get a basic understanding of what they will be doing in your home.
 This means you must understand that speaker placement varies according to the number of individual speakers provided and uses either a 5:1, 6:1, or 7:1 arrangement.
 The individual who sets up the home theater must also indicate that they will use the onboard Test Tone Generator that is part of most sound systems, but it would be even better if they stated that they bring a sound meter to the site in order to get optimal results.

 The home theater expert will also need to consider the size of the room in order to understand the pricing they require for the work.
 This is especially true if the speakers require the use of wires that will need to be installed in a manner that leaves them entirely concealed.
 This will not only increase the cost of materials due to the extensive lengths of wiring, but it will also involve the time necessary to ensure the lines are secure and free from any sort of snagging or pulling.

 (for the whole job)

-Cost to install and set up a home theater varies greatly by region.
+Cost to install and set up a home theater varies greatly by region (and even by zipcode).
 Get free estimates from home audio/visual installers in your city.